nafiulhasanhamim/quote_sharing_app_using_graphql_client/README.md

 ## Description

 The Quote Management System is a full-stack application designed to provide a seamless user experience for managing and sharing quotes.
-It leverages Apollo Client, Apollo Server, GraphQL,Mongodb and React to deliver a feature-rich and secure platform.
+It leverages Apollo Client, Apollo Server, GraphQL,Mongodb and React to deliver a feature-rich and secure platform.This repository contains client side code only

 ## Features